-told investors during the annual general meeting in Brisbane last week that his “number one priority” is fixing Suncorp’s spike in working claims last year, and that initiatives has resulted to lower costs while additional reinsurance would help protect against natural hazards, The Australian
+Michael Cameron told investors during the AGM in Brisbane last week that his “number one priority” was fixing Suncorp’s spike in working claims last year, and that initiatives had resulted in lowering costs while additional reinsurance would help protect against natural hazards, The Australian

 He added that efforts to grow the number of “connected customers” across insurance and banking brands, and build a digital marketplace − including products from third parties such as health insurance and annuities − would allow them to reduce cutting prices to win business.
 Suncorp, IAG